 Will Japanese knotweed affect my mortgage?

-You may struggle to get a mortgage if you live in or are hoping to buy a property affected by Japanese knotweed.
-If, for example, the plant is spotted on the property survey you get done as part of your mortgage application process, your bank or building society will probably insist a professional attends to remove it before approving your mortgage.
+You may struggle to get a mortgage if you live in, or are hoping to buy, a property affected by Japanese knotweed.
+If, for example, the plant is spotted on the property survey completed as part of your mortgage application process, your bank or building society will probably insist a professional attend to remove it before approving your mortgage.
 As a buyer, you could use this as a bargaining tool to reduce the price you pay for the property.
-Just remember to double check the plant has been totally removed before going ahead with the purchase.
+Just remember to double check that the plant has been totally removed before going ahead with the purchase.

 Is it illegal to have Japanese knotweed in my garden?